PegasusDrone/docs/src/content/Hardware/motor_selection.md

 ### Battery Selection
 ### Considerations:
 - All motors worked best with 6S
+- 45C rating fits our needs, in available range of minimum required 30C and maximum 75C (good for FPVs)
 - Rough Calculation:
 For 5000 mah
 5000*60/1000 = 300 amp/min